-TEACHER HANDLED VIOLATIONS - All violations minor in nature.
+TEACHER HAN DLED VIOLATIONS - All violations minor in nature.
 The point at which minors are utilized will be up to teacher discretion.
+These v discretion.
 These violations will be handled by teachers unless the misbehavior becomes repetitive (3 strikes rule).
-At the third violation the teacher will make an office referral.

-Horseplay Rough, boisterous, or rowdy play or pranks Cheating Viewing, sharing, and/or using the answers or work of another with the intent to use it as their own Defacing Property To mar the surface or appearance of.
+At the third violation the teacher violation the teacher will make an office referral.
+Horseplay Rough, boisterous, or rowdy play or pranks Cheating Viewing, sharing, and/or using the answers or work of another with the intent to use it as their own.
+Upon the second offense, students will be sent to the office with a major office referral.
+Defacing Property To mar the surface or appearance of.
 Example: to deface a wall, desk or another student's work/property by writing on it Disrespect Brief or low intensity failure to respond to adult request.
-Example: Talking back, not following directions, eye roll, refusal to complete assignments General Disruption of learning by throwing objects, unsolicited talking, making other noises, moving around, pestering class mates, Classroom coming to class not prepared (materials, homework, agenda) Disruptions Non-compliance Refusal to complete assigned work or actively participate in class activities or Defiance Trading Property To buy, sell, or exchange/trade Dishonesty Any act of lying, whether verbal or written, including forgery Sexual Unwelcome or unwanted communication (verbal or nonverbal) of sexual content, with the intent to intimidate or offend Harassment (see footer) Inappropriate Language: To use profanity, curse, or swear language/ Gesture: "The bird" or any other gesture which implies a derogatory connotation. gesture Minor : Not directed at another person Major : When directed at an individual(s) Physical Contact Physical contact with intent to cause physical harm or injury to another person. or Aggression Actions include but are not limited to hitting, kicking, pushing, shoving, hair pulling scratching, spitting, tripping, stabbing It will be up to teacher discretion whether an action deems immediate office referral
+Example: Talking back, not following directions, eye roll, refusal to complete assignments General Disruption of learning by throwing objects, unsolicited talking, making other noises, moving around, pestering class mates, Classroom coming to class not prepared (materials, homework, agenda) Disruptions Non-compliance Refusal to complete assigned work or actively participate in class activities or Defiance Trading Property To buy, sell, or exchange/trade Dishonesty Any act of lying, whether verbal or written, including forgery Sexual Unwelcome or unwanted communication (verbal or nonverbal) of sexual content, with the intent to intimidate or offend.
+It is Harassment up to teacher discretion if this behavior is deemed an immediate major office referral.
+Inappropriate Language: To use profanity, curse, or swear language/ Gesture: "The bird" or any other gesture which implies a derogatory connotation. gesture Minor : Not directed at another person Major : When directed at an individual(s) Physical Contact Physical contact with intent to cause physical harm or injury to another person. or Aggression Actions include but are not limited to hitting, kicking, pushing, shoving, hair pulling scratching, spitting, tripping, stabbing It will be up to teacher discretion whether an action deems immediate office referral

 OFFICE HANDLED VIOLATIONS - Any violation which is minor in nature that has reached a third offense and any violation that is a more severe violation.

 Physical Physical contact with intent to cause physical harm or injury to another person.
-Actions include but are not limited to hitting, kicking, pushing, shoving, hair pulling, scratching, spitting, tripping, stabbing Aggression or Assault Fighting Punching, kicking, and/or shoving with possibility of injury involving 2 or more participants Sexual Unwanted physical affection, inappropriate touching of self or others, indecent or unacceptable exposure of one's body Misconduct Theft of school's or others' property that results in destruction, damage, or loss Theft Vandalism Deliberate or malicious destruction of property Physical Definition: Overbearing person who habitually badgers, threatens and intimidates others Bullying Relational Definition: Manipulation calculated to hurt or control another's ability to maintain rapport with peers.
-Behaviors (see footer) include but are not limited to rumors, gossip and social exclusion Other Definition: Verbal/nonverbal attack based on ability, gender, ethnic origin, sexual orientation, or religion Illegal Substance/ Possession of and/or misuse of substances such as drugs (illegal/prescribed) or imitation of having/using such substance/s or imitation of
+Aggression or Actions include but are not limited to hitting, kicking, pushing, shoving, hair pulling, scratching, spitting, tripping, stabbing Assault Fighting Punching, kicking, and/or shoving with possibility of injury involving 2 or more participants Sexual Unwanted physical affection, inappropriate touching of self or others, indecent or unacceptable exposure of one's body Misconduct Theft Theft of school's or others' property that results in destruction, damage, or loss Vandalism Deliberate or malicious destruction of property Bullying Physical Definition: Overbearing person who habitually badgers, threatens and intimidates others Relational Definition : Manipulation calculated to hurt or control another's ability to maintain rapport with peers.
+Behaviors include but are not limited to rumors, gossip and social exclusion Other Definition: Verbal/nonverbal attack based on ability, gender, ethnic origin, sexual orientation, or religion Any reports of bullying will be investigated.
+Illegal Substance/ Possession of and/or misuse of substances such as drugs (illegal/prescribed) or imitation of having/using such substance/s or imitation of Blatant Disrespect Outright and intense failure to respond to adult request.
+Example: Cursing at, name calling of any staff member